fol2/3DNamePlate/README.md

 When the base style is set to **Round**, the `round_base_link_thickness` parameter can add slim connectors along each text line before the base is offset.
 These bars help link separated letters into a single circular plate.
 Set it to `0` to disable the connectors.

+The new `global_corner_radius` parameter fillets every vertical edge of the finished plate.
+Set a positive value (e.g. `1`) to soften both the base outline and the letter corners.

 ## OpenSCAD version and `textmetrics`

 This script uses the `textmetrics` function, which is available in recent OpenSCAD snapshots.
 Install a version that includes it and enable the feature under **Edit → Preferences → Features**.